 It is proven that arbitrage still saves the maximum amount of money, regardless of whatever a carrier sales rep tells you.

-We know this from our experiences at Amazon and Zulily where we built the systems which power their real-time carrier selection.
-One side-effect of building these programs for large companies is the statistically significant data-drive experiments we could run.
-Time and again, arbitrage across carriers yielded higher savings.
+We learned a lot from our experiences at Amazon and Zulily where we built the systems that power their real-time carrier selection.
+One side effect of building these programs for large companies is the statistically significant data-drive experiments we could run.
+Time and again, integrating effective arbitrage into their outbound logistics activities yielded higher savings.

-Yet, bringing this idea to an ecommerce company who may not have the resources of Amazon is a bit tricky.
-The following need to happen, which can be a resource drain:
+Yet, bringing this outbound shipping strategy to an ecommerce company that may not have the resources of Amazon is a bit tricky.
+The following needs to happen, which can be a resource drain:

 The good news is that you can get to a mature process involving multiple carriers and methods.
 The 2%+ in savings will be rewarding if you do.